Division of Biosphere Science

 Course Objectives:

-Understanding of diverse reproductive systems and life-history strategies of plants on the basis of biological interactions
+Students learn about diverse reproductive systems and life-history strategies of plants, and biological interactions in terrestrial ecosystems

 Instructors